The Asymmetry Nobody Talks About

 - More than 50 negative keywords, almost all exact match

-- Multiple negatives for variations of the same intent (e.g., "plumber salary," "plumber salaries," "plumber pay," "plumber wages")
+- Multiple negatives for variations of the same intent (e.g., "personal trainer salary," "personal trainer salaries," "personal trainer pay," "personal trainer wages")

 - The same waste patterns keep appearing in your search terms report despite regular cleanup